wwood/singlem/docs/README.md

 # SingleM
 Welcome.

 SingleM is a tool for profiling shotgun metagenomes.
-It has a particular strength in detecting microbial lineages which are not in reference databases.
+It shows good accuracy in estimating the relative abundances of microbial community members, and has a particular strength in dealing with novel lineages.
 The method it uses also makes it suitable for some related tasks, such as assessing eukaryotic contamination, finding bias in genome recovery, computing ecological diversity metrics, and lineage-targeted MAG recovery.

 SingleM has been applied to >200,000 public metagenomes.
 The resulting data are available at a companion website [sandpiper](https://sandpiper.qut.edu.au).

+The main idea of SingleM is to profile metagenomes by targeting short 20 amino acid stretches (windows) within single copy marker genes.
+It finds reads which cover an entire window, and analyses these further.
+By constraining analysis to these short windows, it becomes possible to know how novel each read is compared to known genomes.
+Then, using the fact that each analysed gene is (almost always) found exactly once in each genome, the abundance of each lineage can be accurately estimated, at least for the most abundant members.

 There are several tools, after [installation](/Installation):

 * [singlem pipe](/usage/pipe) - the main workflow (`singlem pipe`) which generates OTU tables and [GTDB](https://gtdb.ecogenomic.org/) taxonomic profiles.
 * [singlem appraise](/usage/appraise) - How much of a metagenome do the genomes or assembly represent?
+* [singlem read_fraction](/usage/read_fraction) - How much of a metagenome is prokaryotic?
 * [singlem makedb](/usage/makedb) & [query](/usage/query)- Create a database from an OTU table, for sequence similarity searching.
 * [single summarise](/usage/summarise) - Mechanical transformations of a `singlem pipe` results.
 * [singlem renew](/usage/renew) - Given previously generated results, re-run the pipeline with a new reference sequence/taxonomy database.